Vourhey/sds011_sensor_agent/README.md

 ```
 source result/setup.bash
-roslaunch sds011_sensor_agent agent.launch interval:=INTERVAL port:=PORT
+roslaunch sds011_sensor_agent agent.launch interval:=INTERVAL port:=PORT work_time:=WORK_TIME
 ```

-where `INTERVAL` - optional, specify interval in seconds, default is 30; `PORT` - optional, specify the port the sensor is connected to, default is `/dev/ttyUSB0`
+where `INTERVAL` - optional, specify interval in seconds, default is 30; `PORT` - optional, specify the port the sensor is connected to, default is `/dev/ttyUSB0`, `WORK_TIME` - minutes of a working period for the sensor, default is 5

 ## As a Service